googleapis/google-cloud-ruby/google-cloud-error_reporting/README.md

 to Google Cloud services.
 When running on Google Cloud Platform environments, the credentials will be discovered automatically.
-When running on other environments the Service Account credentials can be specified by providing the path to the JSON file, or the JSON itself, in environment variables.
+When running on other environments the Service Account credentials can be specified by providing the path to the JSON file, or the JSON itself, in environment variables or configuration code.

 Instructions and configuration options are covered in the [Authentication Guide](https://googlecloudplatform.github.io/google-cloud-ruby/#/docs/google-cloud-error_reporting/guides/authentication).